 Currently Enrolled Students

-- Free Application for Federal Student Aid (FAFSA) – Bates’ FAFSA school code is 002036.
-Please see important information below about enhancements to the FAFSA filing process.
+- Free Application for Federal Student Aid (FAFSA) – The FAFSA is required if you are requesting institutional and/or federal financial aid.
+Our federal school code is 002036.

 If your FAFSA is selected for verification by the Department of Education and you did not use (or are unable to use) the IRS Data Retrieval Tool, you will be required to complete a Verification Worksheet and provide Bates with an IRS Tax Return Transcript.
 Please note that the federal government requires us to collect this information, even if you have already provided us with copies of your federal income tax returns.

 Copies of tax returns, W-2 forms and any supplemental forms should be mailed to:Student Financial Services Bates College 44 Mountain Avenue Lewiston, ME 04240

 Currently enrolled students will receive information regarding their financial aid eligibility in June if their financial aid application is complete.

 Students who apply but are not eligible for need-based financial aid at the time of their admission may reapply for financial aid each year.

 Students who do not apply for aid as incoming students are welcome to apply in subsequent years if their family circumstances change.